materialsvirtuallab/matcalc/README.md

 r2scan_calculator = mtc.load_up("r2scan")
 ```

-At the time of writing, these are the TensorNet-MatPES models.
-However, these recommendations may updated as improved
+At the time of writing, these are the `TensorNet-MatPES-v2025.1` models for these functionals.
+However, these
-models become available.
+recommendations may updated as improved models become available.

 MatCalc also supports trivial parallelization using joblib via the `calc_many` method.